shizhenggg/MomoWonderLand/README.md

 * At every stage of the game, choose an option to proceed in the game.
 * Player will be able to collect items that they deem useful throughout the game
 * Player will be able to use the items collected at certain stages
-* There will be jumpscare (randomly served out) at particular stages of the game
+* There will be jumpscare at particular stages of the game
-* Certain stages are game stage where you will need to input the correct answer to progress the game
+* Certain stages are game stage where the player will need to input the correct answer to progress the game

 ## Tech Stack
 * HTML